TaSiya/webpage/readme.txt

 This site is only the basic on what i will be really using, i just you this as a prototype.

 And also don't forget to add yourself as the contributor in github after adding new features in the page and also push it to your branch so i can monitor and inspect the code.

+I started the site because i wanted to fully understand how css works and some other bullshit